earthly/website/blog/_posts/2023-12-08-incremental-rust-builds.md

 - Includes `$CARGO_HOME/.package-cache` in the mount cache so Cargo locking can work and the cache is not corrupted by parallel builds.
 - It also makes sure that `$CARGO_HOME/bin` binaries are still accessible, after mounting the caches.
 - Ensures installed binaries are stored in the build layers rather than in the mount cache.
 Notice that `$CARGO_HOME/bin` is not a cache folder, and its contents are not fetched on-demand if they're missing.
 Storing these binaries in the mount cache could lead to scenarios where BuildKit garbage collects the mount cache, but the layer of the `RUN` command that populated it (installed the binary) is still cached, resulting in a runtime failure.
 - Automatically uses [cargo-sweep](https://github.com/holmgr/cargo-sweep) under the hood to keep cache sizes small and efficient.
-At least until native Cargo CG is fully released.
+At least until native Cargo CG[^4] is fully released.
 - We've added an `--output` argument, allowing users to specify which files in the `./target` folder will be copied to the layer cache.
 Due to the inconsistent structure across various Cargo subcommands and potentially large size of this folder, automatically copying its entire contents is not a feasible option.

 ## Preliminary Results